 A common misconception is that WDAC is the replacement of Applocker.
 Applocker also controls the execution of applications and files, but it does not offer the security you will get with WDAC.
 WDAC offers a chain of trust from when the device boots up to the kernel.
 But again it’s NOT the replacement of Applocker.

 To resume, when you deny the execution of an application, it will also be blocked when running it as the local admin.
-So the best practice would be to make sure you have configured WDAC and combine it with Applocker to perform some finetuning.
+So, the best practice would be to configure WDAC and combine it with Applocker to perform some finetuning.

-There are multiple methods of how you could deploy Windows Defender Application Control to your devices.
+There are multiple methods of deploying Windows Defender Application Control to your devices.

-But as Intune is the way to go, I will only show you how to configure WDAC and deploy it with Intune.
-But a lot of information in this blog can also be used when you are deploying it with PowerShell or Group policies.
+However, as Intune is the way to go, I will only show you how to configure WDAC and deploy it with Intune.
+However, a lot of the information in this blog can also be used when you deploy it with PowerShell or Group policies.

 4. Automatically with an Endpoint Protection Profile?